 The foreclosed assets amount above represents impaired real estate that has been adjusted to fair value.
 Foreclosed assets represent real estate which the Bank has taken control of in partial or full satisfaction of loans.
-At the time of foreclosure, other real estate owned is recorded at the lower of the carrying amount of the loan or fair value less costs to sell, which becomes the property's new basis.
+At the time of foreclosure, other real estate owned is recorded at fair value less costs to sell, which becomes the property's new basis.
 Any write-downs based on the asset's fair value at the date of acquisition are charged to the allowance for loan and lease losses.
 After foreclosure, management periodically performs valuations such that the real estate is carried at the lower of its new cost basis or fair value, net of estimated costs to sell.
 Fair value adjustments on other real estate owned are recognized within net loss on real estate owned.
 The loss represents impairments on non-covered other real estate owned for fair value adjustments based on the fair value of the real estate.